 An SMU manager who provides reference information on a broad basis should exercise caution to avoid losing the protection offered by the statute.
 Practical considerations include:

 If the request comes by phone, take the caller’s name, company, and phone number and tell them that you will call back.
-Alternatively, you could ask the caller to fax or mail you a letter on the company letterhead indicating that they are seeking an employment reference on a former employee.
+Alternatively, you could ask the caller to e-mail, fax or mail you a letter on the company letterhead indicating that they are seeking an employment reference on a former employee.

 - Authorize and designate specific personnel to give out information to prospective employers and train those persons on the type of information to disclose.
 This will ensure uniformity of responses.